 Short-term accommodation in Munich

-Short-term lets, generally considered as anything from a few weeks to a year, are often favored by expats new to Munich and are a convenient (and usually cheaper) alternative to hotels.
+Short-term lets, ranging from a few weeks to a year, are often favored by expats new to Munich.
+These are a convenient (and usually cheaper) alternative to hotels.

 What is short-term accommodation like in Munich?

-As it is a popular tourist city that hosts many international events, such as Oktoberfest, Munich has plenty of short-term accommodation options including small apartments, large houses, holiday lets and serviced apartments.
-Properties are usually completely furnished, often including mod cons such as TV and wifi.
+As it is a popular tourist city that hosts many international events, such as Oktoberfest, Munich has plenty of short-term accommodation options including small apartments, large houses, holiday lets, and serviced apartments.
+Properties usually include mod cons such as TV and wifi.

 Cost of short-term accommodation in Munich

 Short-term lets are typically more expensive than longer lets but will vary according to factors such as area and accommodation type.
-Good deals can be found if you shop around.
-Both “cold” and “warm” lets can be found, with many places including utilities in the advertised rent.
+Good deals are available if you shop around.
+Both “cold” and “warm” lets are possible, with many places including utilities in the advertised rent.

 What to expect in a short-term accommodation rental contract